NeurodataWithoutBorders/nwb-schema/docs/source/format_auto_docs/format_spec_doc.rst

     {
         "attributes": [
             {
-                "doc": "List of fields that are HDF5 external links.COMMENT: Only present if one or more datasets is set to an HDF5 external link.", "name": "extern_fields",
-                "type": "text"
-            },
-            {
                 "doc": "A sorted list of the paths of all TimeSeries that share a link to the same timestamps field.
 Example element of list: \"/acquisition/timeseries/lick_trace\" COMMENT: Attribute is only present if links are present.
 List should include the path to this TimeSeries also.", "name": "timestamp_link",
-                "type": "text"
-            },
-            {
-                "doc": "The class-hierarchy of this TimeSeries, with one entry in the array for each ancestor.
-An alternative and equivalent description is that this TimeSeries object contains the datasets defined for all of the TimeSeries classes listed.
-The class hierarchy is described more fully below.
-COMMENT: For example: [0]=TimeSeries, [1]=ElectricalSeries [2]=PatchClampSeries.
-The hierarchical order should be preserved in the array -- i.e., the parent object of subclassed element N in the array should be element N-1", "name": "ancestry",
-                "type": "text",
-                "value": "TimeSeries"
-            },
-            {
-                "doc": "A sorted list of the paths of all TimeSeries that share a link to the same data field.
-Example element of list: \"/stimulus/presentation/Sweep_0\"` COMMENT: Attribute is only present if links are present.
-List should include the path to this TimeSeries also.", "name": "data_link",
                 "type": "text"
             },
             {